tetj/Helium/README.md

 # Helium (Fork)
-This is a fork of [Helium](https://github.com/darklinkpower/Helium), a theme inspired by the Epic Games Launcher for [Playnite](https://github.com/JosefNemec/Playnite) Desktop Mode.
+This is a fork of [Helium](https://github.com/darklinkpower/Helium), a theme inspired by the Steam for [Playnite](https://github.com/JosefNemec/Playnite) Desktop Mode.

 The differences are specific to the Details view:
 * ...